classgraph/classgraph/README.md

 *Important note:* The ability to detect that a class implements an interface depends upon the entire ancestral path between the class and the interface (and any relevant sub-interfaces or superclasses along the path between the two) being within one of the whitelisted package prefixes.
 (However, [see above](#detecting-annotations-superclasses-and-implemented-interfaces-outside-of-whitelisted-packages) for info on "external" class references.)

-You can scan for classes that implement a specified interface by calling `.matchClassesImplementing()` with a `InterfaceMatchProcessor` parameter before calling `.scan()`.
+You can scan for classes that implement a specified interface by calling `FastClasspathScanner#matchClassesImplementing()` with a `InterfaceMatchProcessor` parameter before calling `FastClasspathScanner#scan()`.
 This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
-There are also methods `List<String> getNamesOfClassesImplementing(String ifaceName)` and `List<String> getNamesOfClassesImplementing(Class<?> iface)` that can be called after `.scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this) without calling the classloader.
+There are also methods `List<String> getNamesOfClassesImplementing(String ifaceName)` and `List<String> getNamesOfClassesImplementing(Class<?> iface)` that can be called after `FastClasspathScanner#scan()` to find the names of the classes implementing a given interface (whether or not a corresponding match processor was added to detect this) without calling the classloader.

 N.B.
 There are also convenience methods for matching classes that implement *all of* a given list of annotations (an "and" operator).